TheThingSystem/steward/nodewiki/steward/MacOSX.md

 First, make sure that _/usr/local/bin_ is before _/usr/bin_ in your $PATH.

-Second, make sure you have _Xcode_ installed on your system (the _Command Line Tools_ may not proove sufficient).
+Second, make sure you have _Xcode_ installed on your system (the _Command Line Tools_ may not prove sufficient).

 Second, get [homebrew](http://mxcl.github.io/homebrew/) on the system: